mendix/docs/content/en/docs/appstore/app-services/translation.md

 ### 2.1 Obtaining a License Token {#obtain-license-token}

-Translation is a premium Mendix product that requires AWS authentications.
-To successfully use this app service in your app, first you need to obtaining AWS credentials.
-For more information, see AWS official documentations.
+Translation is a premium Mendix product that requires AWS authentication.
+To use this app service in your app, first you must obtain AWS credentials.
+For more information, see [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).

 ### 2.2 Installing the Component in Your App